 Halong Bay is known for the breathtaking scenery of limestone rocks and islands, rainforests, and emerald green waters.
-Located in north-eastern Vietnam, Halong Bay is a cruise experience on most travellers bucket list and a must see when travelling to Vietnam.
+Located in north-eastern Vietnam, a Halong Bay boat cruise is a cruise experience on most travellers bucket list and a must see when travelling to Vietnam.
 However, few would consider it a possibility when travelling with a baby or toddler.
-We decided to give it a go, since we were hardly going to miss the opportunity to do a Halong Bay cruise during our Vietnam holiday.
+We decided to try a cruise with toddler, since we were hardly going to miss the opportunity to do a Halong Bay cruise during our Vietnam holiday.

 Halong Bay is a popular cruise destination, with numerous cruise companies operating in the area.
 Many of these are run on traditional style junk boats, to give that authentic Halong Bay cruise experience.
-These are both overnight and day trip cruises, with the amenities on the junk cruises being somewhat basic due to the size and age of the boats.
+These are both overnight and day trip cruises, with the amenities on the junk cruises being somewhat more basic due to the size and age of the boats.
+These might be a fun experience to do Halong Bay with kids who are older.

 Our first afternoon included a visit to the Sung Sot caves, which meant walking up and down a lot of stairs.
 We popped Lily into our baby carrier and away we went.
 She slept half the time, and enjoyed the parts she was awake for.
-Plenty to see.
+There was plenty to see, including this downright stunning view from up high in the cave.
+Wow.

-We skipped the first excursion the following morning, which was a visit to a traditional floating village.
+We regretfully skipped the first excursion the following morning, which was a visit to a traditional floating village.
 Disappointing but we wanted to make sure Lily was well.
 Meanwhile, the amazing staff replaced our room sheets over breakfast.
 Phew!
 Then by the time everyone returned from the morning outing, we were reading to join the next optional activity of kayaking.
 Yes… we took a toddler kayaking.
+It was so much fun and she was thought it was pretty amazing.

 There are so many adventurous things to do in Vietnam, which allow you to enjoy the natural beauty of the country.
 Check out some more ideas here and add some extra thrills into your Vietnam holiday!